Velódromo de la Bonanova: Football

-After the initial euphoria, the velodrome fell into disuse, which on December 1894 caused its owners to negotiate the rental of the facilities to the Sociedad de Foot-Ball de Barcelona, a group of football pioneers in the city led by James Reeves, which was made up of members of the English colony of Barcelona who had been playing the sport of football at Hippodrome of Can Tunis and were looking for a place of easier access to the city center.
+After the initial euphoria, the velodrome fell into disuse, which in December 1894 caused its owners to negotiate the rental of the facilities to the Sociedad de Foot-Ball de Barcelona, a group of football pioneers in the city led by James Reeves, which was made up of members of the English colony of Barcelona who had been playing the sport of football at Hippodrome of Can Tunis and were looking for a place of easier access to the city center.
 The first football match played in Bonanova took place on 27 January 1895 and was played by 16 players from the Barcelona Football Society divided into two teams: one dressed in blue and the other one in red.
 From that date on, Sunday football games became a regular event at the velodrome, with cycling races being often interspersed with junior and senior football exhibitions.
 On 17 March 1895, the crowd filled Bonanova to see the very first matches between teams from two different cities played in Catalonia, which set the Barcelona Football Society up against a team from Torelló (Torelló Foot-ball Association), ending in a local victory by 8–3.
 In addition to Reeves, this group of football pioneers also included Alberto Serra, the Parsons brothers (John and William), the Morris brothers (Samuel and Enrique), and in Torelló's side, George Cockram and William MacAndrews.
 Apart from football, the velodrome also hosted shooting competitions, cricket and tennis matches, organized by the pioneers of said sports in the city.

-The year 1898 was the last year that the Bonanova velodrome hosted cycling events, which were moved to other venues in the city, such as the new velodrome on Aragón street.
+The year 1898 was the last year that the Bonanova velodrome hosted cycling events, which were moved to other venues in the city, such as the new velodrome on Aragó street.
 Despite this, however, the venue remained known as the Bonanova velodrome, the name that the press kept attributed to it.
 The venue thus become entirely dedicated to the practice of football, especially when it became the first playing field of the first two clubs officially founded in Barcelona: Català FC and FC Barcelona, both from 1899.
-The members of the Tolosa Gym that founded Català FC began using the ex-velodrome for their rehearsals on 22 October, and a few weeks later, on 8 December, the Bonanova velodrome hosted FC Barcelona's very first game in its history against Team Anglès, a team from the English colony, largely made up of members of the defunct Barcelona Football Society, such as the Witty brothers, Arthur and Ernest, being the former who netted the only goal of the match to seal a 1–0 English victory.
+The members of the Tolosa Gym that founded Català FC began using the ex-velodrome for their rehearsals on 22 October, and a few weeks later, on 8 December, the Bonanova velodrome hosted FC Barcelona's very first game in its history against Team Anglès, a team from the English colony, largely made up of members of the defunct Barcelona Football Society, such as the Parsons and the Morris brothers, and new members such as the Witty brothers, Arthur and Ernest, being the former who netted the only goal of the match to seal a 1–0 English victory.